 What can trigger eczema?

-Having eczema means that when your skin is damaged, moisture evaporates and cells shrink, and this causes cracks.
-Allergens and irritants can get in, triggering the skin to release certain chemicals that make the skin itchy.
+Having eczema means that when the skin barrier is damaged, moisture evaporates and this makes the skin more susceptible to allergens and irritants.
+This irritation can trigger the skin to release certain chemicals that make the skin itchy.
 If you scratch, more chemicals are released and the skin feels even itchier.
 This "scratch and itch" cycle can be most distressing.

-Known triggers (or aggravating factors) for eczema include:
+Known triggers (or aggravating factors) for eczema in some people include:

 - Dry skin

 - Scratching (night gloves and clipped fingernails may be needed in young children)

 - Swimming in chlorinated swimming pools